Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-As you take that first bite, the gooey marshmallow fluff combines with the rich, nutty peanut butter, forming a tantalizing flavor that is nothing short of divine.
+As you take that first bite, the gooey marshmallow creme combines with the rich, nutty peanut butter, creating a flavor that is nothing short of divine.

 • 2¼ cups of all-purpose flour